rathod-tirth/SQL/Readme.md

       - column_name and datatype is required to create a new column
       - by default if not mentioned, column is given null constraint

-   2. `alter` : It is used to add, modify or delete existing attribute in a table.
+   2. **ALTER :** It is used to add, modify or delete existing attribute in a table.

       - Add column :